fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 ## Providing a Credential Challenge {#serve-credentials}

-In response to a client instance’s grant request, if the AS determines that it has a registered SPC credential of the end user, the AS responds with an `spc` field in the `interact` object.
+In response to a client instance’s grant request, if the AS determines that it has one or more registered SPC credentials of the end user, the AS responds with an `spc` field in the `interact` object.

-The AS determines the end user using `user` property from the grant request. `user` property should have the required information such as email addresses, usernames, etc. for determining the end user, see {{Section 2.4 of GNAP}}.
+The AS determines the end user using the `user` property from the grant request.
+The `user` property should have the required information such as email addresses, usernames, etc. for determining the end user, see {{Section 2.4 of GNAP}}.
 If the `user` property is not included in the request, it is not possible for the AS to determine the credentials for the end user.

 `spc` (object):
 : An object containing parameters required for performing secure payment confirmation on the end user's device.
 REQUIRED if the AS is allowing SPC interaction for this request.